 What kinds of books do I recommend?

 Good books!
 Okay, a good book is definitely subjective.
 I recommend soft, chewing books for the babies.
 Then you don’t have to worry about it being destroyed.
 Then I recommend nice board books with they get a little older – board books with something fun, interactive, and engaging.
 Let them keep those in their room.
 During the board book time, teach them to respect books.
 Don’t stand on them and through them, or they’ll break.
-So my daughter did break her first board book, but after explaining it a few times, she’s learned to really respect her books.
+My daughter did break her first board book, but after explaining it a few times, she’s learned to really respect her books.
 I kept paper books separate from my daughters board books.
 While reading paper books, I woud use her fingers to turn the pages carefully and tell her, “carefully, and slowly.
 We don’t want to rip them.”
 I would make sure she wouldn’t grab corners forcefully, and if she did, I would hold her arm and turn with her and tell her, “Be careful, it can rip.”
 I remember a time or two when she wasn’t, I would stop reading, she’d cry, and I’d explain a little to her about treating books nicely, and we’d go back to reading.

 When choosing my books, I tend to look for artwork that captures my eyes, and again, taste in art is subjective.
 After that, I’ll open a book and see the artwork inside.
 If it maintains the quality of the cover, I’ll check out how many words there are.
 If it seems too long winded, I may put it back right then.
 If not, I’ll read what the story is about.
 If I like the story, then, I’ll probably buy it.
 If I don’t agree with the message, it’s a coin toss, as it will heavily rely on how much I love the artwork.
 I am not a fan of “I’m a princess” messages or “women need to be rescued by a handsome prince.”
 That being said, I did buy a Rapunzel with amazing pictures.
 But I also laughed and told my daughter it was pretty silly, and the reason why it was silly.

-BUT THIS IS THE MOST IMPORTANT Tip
+BUT THIS IS THE MOST IMPORTANT TIP

 The moment your child is born, they are connected by the umbilical chord.
 As soon as that chord is severed, they are forever growing away from you.
 As they get older, they’ll want less time with you and more time with friends.
 One day, they’ll be moving out.

 I’ve loved being a father.
-Of course I want more me time, but I also want to be there for my kiddo as much as I can.
+Of course I want more me time, but I also want to be there for my kiddos as much as I can.
 Enjoy the struggles and for crying out loud, enjoy reading time.

 What is Metadata?